Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ![adbinstance](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbinstance.png)

-Enter Scope Name: I choose something like `c-change-autoloader` which is what I used in the notebook
+Enter Scope Name: I choose something like `demo-autoloader` which is what I used in the notebook

 Manage Principal:  `All Users`